 Tencent and National Museum of Brazil collaborate on a digital museum

-Tencent has taken part in the restoration of the fire-damaged National Museum of Brazil by reproducing artifacts based on digital information.
+With existing digital content of the museum, Tencent will build an online museum using Tencent Lens, an image recognition feature of its QQ Browser.
+Visitors will be able to read information of the artifacts by scanning images with Tencent Lens or Mr. Bowu, a mini program of Tencent.
+Audio guides and images of the National Museum of Brazil can also be accessed through the mini program.

-Based on the museum's existing digital content, Tencent will build an online museum through its QQ web browser's image recognition feature.
-Visitors can use the feature or Tencent's program, specifically designed for museums, to scan existing photos or other content in order to get convenient access to an archive of digital versions of the artifacts.
-They can also access digitally-created voice-based guides and images of items previously displayed in Brazil's National Museum via the program.
+Tencent and the National Museum of Brazil will also invite Chinese tourists to share images, videos or other records they have made during their previous visits to the museum, in order to help restoring the cultural relics.
+QQ Browser will showcase the valuable content with the public in future.

-Moreover, Tencent and the museum will jointly invite Chinese tourists who had visited the National Museum of Brazil to upload pictures or video clips that they took while inside the museum, including both images and documents, in a move to help restore the cultural relics that were lost.
-Tencent will make the valuable content available for public viewing at some time in the future.
+Mr. Ye said, "The National Museum of Brazil is the most important protector of cultural heritage and relics in Latin America.
+We are devastated by the losses in the fire.
+Tencent is committed to using advanced technologies to help Brazil rebuild a digital national museum."

-Mr. Ye said: "The National Museum of Brazil is the most important protector of cultural heritage and of relics in Latin America.
-We are in deep mourning as a result of the losses caused by the fire.
-Tencent is committed to using advanced technologies to help Brazil rebuild the national museum and we will do everything in our power to do so."
+Mr. Kellner noted, "We are trying everything to minimize the losses of the fire and Tencent's support in helping us locate more digital records is very meaningful to us."

-Mr. Kellner noted: "We are trying everything to minimize the losses and Tencent's participation in helping us locate more digital records is something very meaningful to us."
+Tencent and the National Museum of Brazil are planning to launch the campaign in 2019.

 SOURCE Tencent